zibonbadi/liquidms/README.md

 liquidms$ composer install
 ```

-liquidMS requires a seperate SQL-capable relational database.
+LiquidMS requires a seperate SQL-capable relational database.
 As the
 connection is established through an [ODBC] interface, this can be either
 on-disk, on-system or remote.
 All details about the preferred database
 connection can be configured in the *environment file*; see